 Irish painter Francis Bacon echoes Ebert’s sentiment: “Yeats is probably a greater poet than Eliot but in the end, I prefer that whole atmosphere of Eliot… I love the feeling you get in ‘The Waste Land.’”

 Tapping into one’s fears is key to Eliot, to “The Waste Land.”
 There is no mistaking the barrenness of the place and the dry, stale wind that crawls over you as you read.
 An existential non-existence.
+The deaf the mind and soul.
 The kind that eclipsed Susan Sontag when she was dying and engaged Hermann Hesse his entire life.

 Here is no water but only rock